tsolucio/coreBOSBlog/pages/01.blog/record-versioning/item.md

     - "duplicate map"
 header_image_file: assorted-title-cassette-tapes-2796145.jpg
 ---

+This month we have a great guest post from [Adisa Sinani](https://github.com/adisasinani) where she explains how the [Record Versioning](https://corebos.com/documentation/doku.php?id=en:adminmanual:recordversioning&noprocess=1) feature implemented by [Lorida Cito](https://github.com/loridacito) a few months ago, works.
+Enjoy!

+===

 When it comes to developing, **Version Control** is one of those things that you don’t need until you’re already regretting not having it.
 True, and one of the sad lessons ...